Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

 Did you know we can use DESeq2 or differential expression tools in Jupyter Notebooks with R or CLI?
 With cell magics, we can use R code with `%%R` or CLI tools with `%%bash` inside a Jupyter Notebooks cells installed with Anaconda.

-Below is the following to use DESeq2 which uses R:
+Below is the following to use DESeq2 which uses R [2]:
 0. Install Anaconda to use Jupyter Notebooks
 1. Download [DESeq2 from Bioconductor](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) in the R terminal or `%%R` cell in Jupyter Notebooks using the following command: